-receive credit for the course(s) they test out of.
 To be considered for placement credit, students must contact the Academic Advising Department for access to the exams online.
 Placement exams are only offered to transfer or incoming 1st quarter students.
 Placement exams must be completed by Tuesday of Week 1 in each term.

-Theory and Ear Training placement exams are designed to place students in the appropriate level of theory instruction Please ensure that you speak with your Academic Advising based on their existing knowledge.
+Theory and Ear Training placement exams are designed to place students in the appropriate level of theory instruction based on their existing knowledge.
 Instructions and grading criteria are available from the Academic Advising Department